 However, none of these hide your IP address, and all of them still leave you open to monitoring online.
 Not only that, but your internet activities can be traced back to you.
 So don’t.
 Just don’t.

 Let’s Wrap It Up

 In this article, I’ve shared the various ways users can keep their real IP address undercover, thereby protecting their online activities from being monitored by outsiders.

 Of all of the methods we’ve taken a look at, a Virtual Private Network (VPN) is the best way to protect all of your online activities from being observed and your personal and business-related information from being stolen.

-Of all of the VPNs I have used on a regular basis, my personal favorite is ExpressVPN.
-For more information about ExpressVPN or to subscribe to the provider, visit the ExpressVPN website.
+Of all of the VPNs I have used on a regular basis, my personal favorite is NordVPN.
+For more information about NordVPN or to subscribe to the provider, visit the NordVPN website.